Showing 21-40 of 489 for: Cochrane Systematic Reviews > Gastrointestinal

 - Antibiotics versus placebo for prevention of postoperative infection after appendicectomy.

-- Antidepressants for the treatment of abdominal pain-related functional gastrointestinal disorders in children and adolescents
+- Antidepressants for functional abdominal pain disorders in children and adolescents

 - Antiemetics for reducing vomiting related to acute gastroenteritis in children and adolescents